 Tehran Museum of Contemporary Art

-Th Museum of Contemporary Art established in 1977 is among the largest museums in Iran.
+The Tehran Museum of Contemporary Art established in 1977 is among the largest museums in Iran.
 It is one of the greatest collections of Iranian modern and contemporary art holding about 4ooo remarkable artworks of great Iranian, European, and American artists.
 Though it was not open to the public for many years, now it welcomes every art lover or tourist who travels to Iran.

 The architecture of the museum is also remarkable.
 The Museum was designed by one of the famous Iranian architects known as Kamran Diba.
-He was inspired by the traditional Persian architecture, philosophical concepts, and modern elements.
-While, the exterior design of the museum represents the traditional wind catchers of Iran, the interior design of the museum resembles the modern Guggenheim Museum in New York.
+He was inspired by traditional Persian architecture, philosophical concepts, and modern elements.
+While the exterior design of the museum represents the traditional wind catchers of Iran, the interior design of the museum resembles the modern Guggenheim Museum in New York.

 It is built adjacent to Laleh Park and it is also rather close to the carpet museum of Tehran.
-Therefore, tourists who visit TMoCA have the opportunity to explore the carpet museum and to stroll in the green vast area of Laleh Park.
+Therefore, tourists who visit TMoCA have the opportunity to explore the carpet museum and stroll in the green vast area of Laleh Park.